If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 What is McMaster Health Sciences Looking For?

-McMaster Health Sciences is looking for students who are open minded, can think critically, and will embrace the BHSc’s interdisciplinary style of learning.
+McMaster Health Sciences is looking for students who are open-minded, can think critically, and will embrace the BHSc’s inquiry-based, interdisciplinary style of learning.

-Telling your evaluators more about yourself can help increase your chances of admission.
+Telling your evaluators more about yourself can also help increase your chances of admission.

 Highlight your life experiences, extracurriculars, and hobbies and show off your critical thinking and problem solving skills with unique and thought-provoking answers.